-For quick start, use the main search bar at the top of this page to search millions of resources at once.
+For quick start, use the main search box on the library homepage to search millions of resources at once.
 You can narrow your search down to articles by clicking the options on the left after you run your search.

 For more in-depth research, use the Research Database Locator to select the subject that matches your topic.
 The category General includes interdisciplinary databases that cover many topics.